MRazaKazmi/Storefront-Backend-Project/README.md

 ```
 ### Setting up, starting and testing the app

-`npm install` to install the required packages
+- `npm install` to install the required packages,
-`npm run build` to build the app
+- `npm run build` to build the app,
-`npm run start` to start the app
+- `npm run start` to start the app,
-`npm run test` to run all the tests
+- `npm run test` to run all the tests

 ### Database Schema
 ```